Qumran: Pottery

+Ostraca

+More than 50 ostraca have been found at Qumran, with most dating from the first century BCE to the first century CE.
+There are two known inscriptions from the earlier First Temple period, including a LMLK seal and an inked inscription seemingly from the 7th century BCE.
+Examples from the site's main settlement period include ostraca bearing personal names, such as Yohanan Hatla, Eleazar, Honiah, Meshullam, Phinehas, and Ishmael, as well as an ostracon reading אלעזר / בר ישוע / הנורית, apparently identifying an individual by name and patronym.
+Other content labels include "mixed" (מעורבת), probably referring to vessel contents, and what seems to be, as reconstructed, "old preserved vegetables" (כבשות ישנות).
+Epigraphist Haggai Misgav suggests that such Hebrew content labels may have halakhic significance, including regarding tithes.

+A smaller group consists of writing exercises, alphabetic sequences, trials of writing implements, or unintelligible letter strings.
+The ostracon סעפ is described as part of an alphabetic sequence and probably a writing exercise, while another longer string of letters is unintelligible; according to Misgav, if it is not a writing exercise, it may have had a magical connotation.
+One prominent ostracon was read by Frank Moore Cross and Hanan Eshel as a deed of gift connected to the "Yahad", that is, the Qumran sect, but epigraphist Ada Yardeni's corrected reading removes that direct sectarian link, and Misgav states that most scholars now regard it as a regular deed of gift of land, probably written in Jericho and later brought to Qumran.
+Misgav notes that rather than pointing to more sectarian activity, the ostraca reflect agricultural production, storage, recordkeeping, and occasional legal activity, broadly comparable to ostraca from Machaerus, Masada, and Ein Feshkha.

 Cisterns

 Many scholars have viewed the several large stepped cisterns at Qumran as ritual baths.
 This supports the religious settlement model.
 There are difficulties in understanding all these cisterns as baths, however.
 Qumran's water arrived perhaps twice a year from rainwater runoff.
 Water was one of Qumran's most valued commodities, and water management is an integral part of the site, as seen with the numerous cisterns and channels.
 If the large cisterns were ritual baths, the water would sit getting dirtier through ritual bathing throughout the year and was extremely infrequently replenished by the run off.
 The current state of analysis of the cisterns is still unresolved, but Katharina Galor suggests a mixed usage of the stepped cisterns as both ritual baths and water storage.
 According to the Israeli archaeologists Magen and Peleg, the clay found in the cisterns was used for pottery factory facilities.

 The construction of the Qumran aqueduct that fed the cisterns and the baths can be seen as an important chronological marker.
-Although there are some disagreements in this area, Stacey (2004) argues that it should be dated to around 95-90 BCE, which is during de Vaux’s Period Ib.
+Although there are some disagreements in this area, Stacey (2004) argues that it should be dated to around 95-90 BCE, which is during de Vaux's Period Ib.